saleor/saleor/README.md

 ## 🎁 Contribute
 Any contributions are warmly welcomed, we will do our best to provide you with mentorship and support during the whole collaboration.

-If you are looking for an issue to tackle, take a look at issues labeled [`Help Wanted`](https://github.com/mirumee/saleor/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+If you are looking for an issue to tackle, take a look at issues labelled [`Help Wanted`](https://github.com/mirumee/saleor/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 Some of them however, might not be listed yet.
 Check [our roadmap](https://github.com/mirumee/saleor/projects/6) or think of your own feature, then drop us a message and we will discuss the most efficient way to handle it!